-- Berth and crane availability and size/capacity

-- Terminal operating practices

-- Traffic congestion in and around the port, especially on McIntosh Road

-- T26 and/or T29.

-- operations in Midport.
+- Berth and crane availability and size/capacity - Terminal operating practices - Traffic congestion in and around the port, especially on McIntosh Road - Channel depth and width restrictions, especially the need to accommodate passage of post-Panamax container vessels of up to 14,000 TEUs capacity to Southport, while post-Panamax cruise ships of up to 180,000 GRTs are berthed at T25 and/or T26 and/or T29. - Berthing, operational and traffic-related conflicts between cruise and cargo operations in Midport.

 Should these issues not be addressed and remedied, there is real near-term and long-term potential to lose ocean carrier services at Port Everglades, both in the north-south trade lane, and in the transatlantic (North Europe/Mediterranean).
 Based on discussions with ocean carriers and terminal operators, a realistic scenario is the loss of a 14-day Central America/South America service and a weekly transatlantic service.
-This potential loss of services would result in a loss of 234,000 total TEUs, assuming 1,500 TEUs are discharged,
+This potential loss of services would result in a loss of 234,000 total TEUs, assuming 1,500 TEUs are discharged, and 1,500 TEUs are loaded during each call.
+In this low scenario, total TEUs at Port Everglades are projected to decline, and not return to 2017 levels, even by the end of the 20-year projection period.
+Empty containers are included.